-RENEWABLE ENERGY RESEARCH CENTER OF ICALAND
+RENEWABLE ENERGY RESEARCH CENTER OF ICELAND

 KÁRSNES HARBOR, KÓPAVOGUR, ICELAND